 military analyst: Generals delivering the

-murder in violation of the law of war: Killing a professional killer from the US.
+murder in violation of the law of war: A child killing a professional killer from the US.

 national human intelligence collection directive: Spying directives for diplomats.